top of page

 In order to achieve this goal, EPHEA will:

 3.1 - Increase the connectedness between relevant organisations to influence public policy.
-These will include but are not limited to; Universities Australia; Workplace Gender Equity Agency (WGEA); National Centre for Student Equity in Higher Education (NCSEHE); SAGE (Science in Australia Gender Equity); ATEND (Australian Tertiary Network on Disability); NCVER (National Centre for Vocational Education Research) and ADCET (Australian Disability Clearinghouse on Education and Training).
+These will include but are not limited to; Universities Australia; Workplace Gender Equity Agency (WGEA); Australian Centre for Student Equity and Success (ACSES); SAGE (Science in Australia Gender Equity); World Access to Higher Education Network (WAHEN); ATEND (Australian Tertiary Network on Disability) and ADCET (Australian Disability Clearinghouse on Education and Training).

 Goal Four